fossfreedom/coverart-browser/README.md

  - Track view can be toggled automatically on click as well as configured to manually open
  - Translated into 21 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html
+ - v0.9.1 bug fix #212 - non display of album-info on restart of rhythmbox
+ - v0.9.1 - latest translations from launchpad

 *How it works:*